Singapore Bullion Market Association

 By Nicholas Frappell, Global Head Institutional Markets, ABC Refinery

 The magnitude of this gold rush was only surpassed by California’s gold rush, which occurred roughly three years earlier.
-Economists, including British economist William Stanley Jevons, were skeptical about the value of gold digging, viewing it as “almost a dead loss of labour as regards the world in general – a wrong against the human race”.
+Economists, including British economist William Stanley Jevons, were skeptical about the value of gold-digging, viewing it as “almost a dead loss of labor as regards the world in general – a wrong against the human race”.

 Yet, the residents of Melbourne, both then and over 170 years later, as well as the nation of Australia, would strongly contest this view.
 Today, the gold industry thrives, having invested A$1.6 billion (S$1.42 billion) in production in 2021 and generating A$25.80 billion in revenue in 2022.